xAirx/ReactNative-RestaurantAppProject/README.md

          Redux integration to create a "Loading Component" using the activity indicator component Trigger showing of message when data is fetched from server.

-         Redux integration to "Star dishes" and rate them
+         Redux integration to "Star products" and rate them

-         Redux integration to handle the customers favorite dishes
+         Redux integration to handle the customers favorite products

          Secure storage - handling user login etc.